Houston Embezzlement Lawyer

 PROVIDING A STRONG DEFENSE AGAINST EMBEZZLEMENT

 Embezzlement, theft, or fraud charges are a serious crime that can cause you the loss of your job, your professional license, and your freedom.
 If you have been charged with a white-collar crime in the State of Texas, you need an experienced Houston Embezzlement Attorney that will fight hard to protect your rights.
 Several defenses arise in fraud cases, including mistake, lack of intent, and rightful ownership.
-If you have been charged with fraud or theft in an embezzlement case, you need to contact a leading defense attorney in Houston, TX today.
+If you have been charged with fraud or theft in an embezzlement case, you need to contact our Houston criminal defense attorney in Houston, TX today.

 Federal Embezzlement Defined